 Employees play a critical role in maintaining cyber security.
-Training them on cyber security best practices, such as recognizing phishing emails, using strong passwords, and practicing safe web browsing, is essential.
+Training them on cyber security best practices, such as recognising phishing emails, using strong passwords, and practicing safe web browsing, is essential.

-Regular awareness programs and simulated phishing exercises can help create a culture of cyber security within your organization.
+Regular awareness programs and simulated phishing exercises can help create a culture of cyber security within your organisation.

 Tools and technologies for cyber security

 In addition to implementing best practices, leveraging the right tools and technologies can enhance your cyber security efforts.